puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_classes.markdown

 > - Puppet will require [Hiera][], a hierarchical data lookup tool which lets you set site-wide values and override them for groups of nodes and specific nodes.
 > - The `include` function can be used with every class, including parameterized classes.
 > - If you use `include` on a class with parameters, Puppet will automatically look up each parameter in Hiera, using the lookup key `class_name::parameter_name`.
 (So the `apache` class's `$version` parameter would be looked up as `apache::version`.)
 If a parameter isn't set in Hiera, Puppet will use the default value; if it's absent and there's no default, compilation will fail and you'll have to set a value for it if you want to use the class.
-> - You can still set parameters directly with the resource-like syntax or an ENC, and they will override any values from Hiera.
+> - You can still set parameters directly with the resource-like syntax or with an ENC and they will override any values from Hiera.
 However, you shouldn't need to (and won't want to) do this.
 >
 > In the meantime, there are several approaches to dealing with this space in your own modules and site design.
 >